OpenHD/Documentation/general/faq.md

 On a Raspberry Pi, 110ms “glass to glass”.
 Although most setups are in the 125ms range.

-On other boards it can be significantly lower, as low as 40-60ms has been demonstrated with the Jetson Nano and a carefully selected camera.
-A public release supporting SBC's other than the Raspberry is forthcoming.
+On other boards it can be significantly lower, as low as NOOFFICIALNUMBER has been demonstrated with the Jetson Nano and a carefully selected camera.

+The lowest latency can be archieved with Custom Hardware, which is currently in development. (https://www.patreon.com/OpenHD)

 #### What kind of range can I expect?